Inouye165/React-Photo-App/docs/TESTING.md

 Notes
 - The test suite uses a local `package-lock.json` to ensure repeatable installations.
 Use `npm ci` in CI or on other machines.
-- PostgreSQL is required for all tests.
-Use `docker-compose up -d db` to start a local PostgreSQL instance, or configure `DATABASE_URL` to point to an existing PostgreSQL server.
+- PostgreSQL is required for server tests and some integration/e2e flows.
+Frontend unit tests (`npm run test:run`) do not require Postgres.
 - The repository's Vitest config excludes the `server/` folder, so unit/e2e tests in `src/` run by default.